ekmixon/ve-docs/create-and-edit-pages/README.md

 # Viewing your Website Files on GitHub.com

-The files for your website can be found in your github.com.
-To see them, log into your account at [GitHub.com](https://github.com).
+The files for your website can be found in your account on github.com.
+To see your website files, log into your account at [GitHub.com](https://github.com).
 Then choose the repo you are currently working on.
 The address that shows the files in your repo will look like:
 > http://github.com/your-user-name/your-repo-name

 ![GitHub files in a new repo](github-new-repo.png)